JackTan25/HybridSearch2026/docs/references/pysdk_api_reference.md

 - **"default_field"**: `str`, *Optional*
   - If `"fields"` is an empty string, this parameter specifies the default field to search on.
 - **"operator"**: `str`, *Optional*
-  - If not specified, the search follows Infinity's full-text search syntax, meaning that logical and arithmetic operators, quotation marks and escape characters will function as full-text search operators, such as:
+  - If not specified, the search follows hybridsearch's full-text search syntax, meaning that logical and arithmetic operators, quotation marks and escape characters will function as full-text search operators, such as:
     - AND operator: `AND`
     - OR operator: `OR`
     - NOT operator: `NOT`